Where To Buy San Antonio Native Plants

 How Can You Get Free Native Plants in San Antonio?

-1. Enroll in the SAWS Water Saver or Lawn Rebate Programs
+1. Enroll in the SAWS Rebate Programs

 I think this might just be one of the best kept secrets in San Antonio!
-The city water utility (San Antonio Water Systems) offers several coupon programs for improving your yard with native plants.
-Native plants use less water than non-natives (and especially turf grass) so they are great for water conservation.
+The city water utility, San Antonio Water System (SAWS), offers several coupon programs for improving your yard with native plants.

 SAWS Water Saver Rewards Program